- Classic Mil-Spec A2 birdcage flash hider

 - .223/5.56 barrel with 1/2"-28 thread pitch

-Aero Precision's classic A2 style birdcage flash hider will help protect you from becoming blinded should you ever be firing your rifle in a tactical situation at night.
-This A2 flash hider is designed to fit 5.56/.223 caliber barrels with ½-28 TPI (Threads Per Inch).
-Made in the United States of America, this high-quality birdcage flash hider will give your rifle that finishing touch.
+Muzzle devices like Aero Precision’s classic A2 flash hider will help protect you from becoming blinded should you ever find yourself firing your rifle in a tactical situation at night.
+The Aero Precision A2 Birdcage Flash Hider is designed to fit 5.56/.223 caliber barrels with ½-28 TPI (Threads Per Inch).
+It’s made in the United States of America and will give your rifle a great finishing touch.

-Flash hiders (also known as flash eliminators, flash guards, flash cones and flash suppressors) reduce the visible signature caused by the gases exiting the barrel at high speeds.
-Flash hiders work by cooling and/or dispersing the burning gases, thereby protecting the shooter from becoming blinded by his own gun in low-light shooting conditions.
-The primary purpose of the birdcage flash hider is to benefit the shooter, although reduction of visible flash to the enemy is an additional bonus.
+Flash hiders—also called flash eliminators, flash guards, flash cones, and flash suppressors—reduce the visible flash caused by gases exiting a rifle’s barrel at high speeds.
+A flash hider like the one offered by Aero Precision works by cooling and/or dispersing the burning gases, protecting you from being blinded by your own gun in low-light shooting conditions.
+The primary purpose of the Aero Precision Birdcage Flash Hider is to benefit you, but it can also be utilized to prevent an enemy from seeing your firearm’s visible flash.

-Flash hiders are not the same as muzzle brakes, although some muzzle brakes also double as flash hiders.
-Unlike flash hiders, the primary purpose of a muzzle brake is to reduce recoil in firearms that use large caliber cartridges.
+Flash hiders like the A2 flash hider from Aero Precision aren’t the same thing as muzzle brakes, even though some muzzle brakes also double as flash hiders.
+Unlike flash hiders, the primary purpose of muzzle brakes is to reduce recoil in firearms that use large caliber cartridges.

-The problems of visible firing signatures became apparent with the advent of the modern rifle with a shortened barrel.
-When a bullet is fired from a long barrel, most of the powder is burned out before the bullet exits the barrel.
-With a shorter barrel, however, the powder has less space to burn before blowing out of the muzzle.
-The end result is a blinding pyrotechnic-strength flash that can very effectively blind the operator in night conditions.
-The A2 flash hider will redirect the flash to the side and away from the shooter's line of sight, thereby preserving night vision.
+The problems associated with visible firing signatures became apparent with the advent of the modern rifle with a shortened barrel.
+When a bullet is fired from a long barrel, most of its powder is burned out before it exits.
+But with a shorter barrel, the powder from a bullet has less space to burn before blowing out of the muzzle, and the end result is often a blinding pyrotechnic-strength flash that can blind you if you’re not careful when shooting your rifle at night.
+A flash hider will work to redirect the flash to the side away from your line of sight so that you can preserve your night vision.